yogurt-foundation/yogurt-css-documentation/src/getting-started-gradient.md

   Gradients
 </y>

 Utilities for sets the gradient preset diagonally to an element.
-[Find more about the usage at](/gradient/).
+Find more about the usage at [Gradient](/gradient/).

 ```html
 <!-- Example -->